Stellaris-code/hollyhock-fork/doc/developing.md

 Edit `main.c` to your hearts content, and add other `.c` and `.s` files as you please.
 The `Makefile` will automatically detect new source files and compile them.

 ## 3. Build your application
 Point the Makefile to the SDK using the `SDK_DIR` environment variable.
 For example, if you cloned this repository to `~/hollyhock/`, set `SDK_DIR` to `~/hollyhock/sdk/`.
 You can do this either by exporting the variable before running any `make` commands, or setting the variable in the same command as you run make.
+It's recommended you make this an absolute path and not a relative one - otherwise you may run into issues if you attempt to call `make` while not in the same directory as the one you defined `SDK_DIR` relative to.

 ```sh
 # Either do this once, at the start of every session: